|

 spring and damper unit, with the Renault 6 rear hub grafted on to our

+own radius arm.
+This finished off the rear.
 The Renault 6 front suspension was fitted complete, along with the R6

 1100cc engine, 4 speed gearbox c/w dash change and R6 steering box.
 This